vijeth11/UdemyMaxMillerFlutter/README.md

  design:-https://preview.themeforest.net/item/grocery-mobile-app/full_screen_preview/31024594?_ga=2.84780954.280251949.1657966076-47749527.1657966076

+# Google Docs Clone

+A clone of google docs app which works in realtime and users can update one doc at the same time.
+It uses flutter_quill for viewing doc page for editting and flutter_socket_client for achieving realtime.In backend express js server is used with socket.io for broadcasting changes to multiple clients and mongodb is used to store the data.

 # Cute Girl

 This is a demo for using Sprite Animation in flame game.
 The spritesheet used is created by adding set of images to TexturePackerGUI